McLeodMoores/xl4j/COMJVM-BUILD.md

         git clone git@github.com:beerdragon/helpers.git
         cd helpers
-        mvn install
-        cd ..

-    **(current test failure for maven build in ThreadTest.java)**
+        mvn install (or mvn install -DskipTests if there are test failures) cd ..

+    Make a note of the version number (e.g. `helpers-0.1.2`).
 3. **Build the framewrk library**

         **Open Framework in Visual Studio (2013 Office System Developer Resources -> Excel2013XLLSDK -> SAMPLES -> FRAMEWRK)**
         **Build Framewrk.c**
         **Copy frmwrk32 into LIB directory**

-4. Clone the maven-native-packaging plug-in and install in the local maven repo
+4. Clone the maven-native-packaging plug-in and install in the local maven repo after checking that the version number of the `helpers` dependency is the same as that in (1).

         git clone git@github.com:beerdragon/maven-native-packaging.git
         cd maven-native-packaging
         mvn install

-   **(need to update pom to point to 0.1.2 for helpers)**
+   Make a note of the version number (e.g. `maven-native-packaging-0.2.1-SNAPSHOT`).
+5. Check that:
+        - `xllsdk.xml` is present in the examples directory
+        - the `target/win32` directory contains `include`, `lib-i386` and `lib-x64` directories
+        - the java version properties (`java.i386.build` and `java.x64.build`) in the `properties` section of `jdk.xml` are the same as the version number of the JDK on the system, e.g. `77` for `jdk1.8.0_77`
+        - the version number for the `maven-native-packing.version` property matches that in (4)
+        - the `version` property matches the JDK version (e.g. `1.8.0`)

-5. Build and install the native JDK artifact in the local maven repo (assuming you're in the maven-native-packaging dir).
-Check that xllsdk.xml is present in the examples directory and then run:
+    Then build and install the native JDK artifact in the local maven repo (assuming you're in the maven-native-packaging dir):

         cd examples
         mvn -f jdk.xml install
         mvn -f xllsdk.xml install
         cd ../..

-    **the java version properties (java.i386.build, java.x64.build) in the `properties` section of djk.xml should be the same as the version number(s) of the JDK on the system)**

-    **have to make sure the target/win32 directory contains include, lib-i386 and lib-x64 directories - currently must be created by hand**

-6. If this step fails, it may be because the jdk.xml file needs editing to use the snapshot version of the plug-in.
-If so go to the section that looks like this (run `write jdk.xml` to edit).

-        <maven-native-packing.version>0.2.0</maven-native-packing.version>

-   and change it to e.g. `0.2.1-SNAPSHOT`.
-If you're not sure what version you have installed, have a dig around in `.m2/repository/uk/co/beerdragon/` and find a directory that actually has jars in it.

-    **(definitely need to update jdk.xml to use 0.2.1-SNAPSHOT for maven-native-packaging)**

-    **needed to change the version number to 1.8.0 to get mvn install working in comjvm**
-7. Now go back to your clone of Excel4J and build and install.
+6. Now go back to your clone of Excel4J and build and install.

         mvn install
-8.  **Check that the helpers version in comjvm/jstub/pom.xml matches that generated and build**
+7. Switch to the comjvm/jstub directory:

         cd comjvm
         cd jstub
+   and check that the `helpers` version in pom.xml matches that in (1).
+Then build:

         mvn install
-9. Go into the `comjvm` directory.
+        cd ..
+8. Check that the `maven-ative-packing.version` property in `pom.xml` matches that in (4) and build:

         mvn install

-    **(definitely need to update pom to use 0.2.1-SNAPSHOT for maven-native-packaging)**
-10. If that doesn't work, try editing the `pom.xml` file and changing the version of maven native packaging in the same way as described above, and then repeat step 9.